• Skip to primary navigation

 What You Need to Know About Shopping at Daiso

-How do your pronounce the store’s name?
+How do you pronounce the store’s name?

 This is a common question among shoppers.
 The store’s name is pronounced “die-soh”.